bitpay/elixir-client/README.md

 ### Pairing with Bitpay.com

 Before pairing with BitPay.com, you'll need to log in to your BitPay account and navigate to /api-tokens.
 Generate a new pairing code and use it in the next step.
+If you want to test against

     > pem = BitPay.KeyUtils.generate_pem
-    > webclient = %BitPay.WebClient{pem: pem}
+    > webclient = %BitPay.WebClient{pem: pem} #or %BitPay.WebClient{pem: pem, uri: "https://test.bitpay.com"}
     > token = BitPay.WebClient.pair_pos_client(pairingcode, webclient)

 You'll need to know the pem file and the token in order to create invoices.

 ### To create an invoice with a paired client:

-Assuming that you have both a token and a pem file as shown in the last step:
+Assuming that you have both a token object and a webclient as shown in the last step:

     > webclient = %BitPay.WebClient{pem: pem}
-    > params = %{price: 100, currency: "USD", token: token}
+    > params = %{price: 100, currency: "USD", token: token.pos}
     > invoice = BitPay.WebClient.create_invoice(params, webclient)

 That will return a map representing the invoice, and create an invoice on BitPays servers.
 Other parameters can be sent, see the [BitPay REST API documentation](https://bitpay.com/api#resource-Invoices) for details.

 ## Testnet Usage

-  To use testnet, add a uri parameter when creating the webclient struct `%BitPay.WebClient{uri: "https://test.bitpay.net"}`
+  To use testnet, add a uri parameter when creating the webclient struct `%BitPay.WebClient{uri: "https://test.bitpay.com"}`

 ## API Documentation